Edit online

 AI Positron comes with three chat modes predefined:

-• DITA Agent - Agentic mode which make changes in a DITA XML project, comes with a predefined system prompt which instructs the LLM about the base requirements of working in a DITA XML project and a minimal style guide of rules.
-It has access to general tools to explore the project and make changes but also to DITA XML specific tools to obtain the structure of the DITA Map opened in the DITA Maps Manager view, resolve a content reference to the referenced content or to find key definitions which match a specific product name.
-For example you can run prompts like this in the chat view:
+• DITA Agent - Agentic mode which makes changes in a DITA XML project, comes with a predefined system prompt which instructs the LLM about the base requirements of working in a DITA XML project and a minimal style guide of rules.
+It has access to general tools to explore the project and make changes, but also to DITA XML specific tools to obtain the structure of the DITA Map opened in the DITA Maps Manager view, resolve a content reference to the referenced content, or to find key definitions which match a specific product name.
+For example, you can run prompts like this in the chat view:

 Replace in the current file all product names with